port333/simple-tarkov-wipe-scrapper/README.md

 # simple-tarkov-wipe-scrapper
-scans posts from /r/EscapeFromTarkov for posts that have "wipe" in them and compiles them into a list running on http://127.0.0.1:5000
+scans posts from /r/EscapeFromTarkov for posts that have "wipe" in them and compiles them into a list through your browser

 how to use:

-execute the program and open the local python link
+execute the program and open http://127.0.0.1:5000